Friday, July 28, 2017

 Beaupré, G0A 1E0

-This year’s Vélirium Mountain Bike Festival runs Aug.
-4–6.
+Next year’s Vélirium Mountain Bike Festival will run Aug.
+10–12, 2018.
 Get ready for a weekend of races, exhibitors and gear, and plenty of chances to party.
 If you’ve never been to Mont‑Sainte‑Anne or need an excuse to come back, this is it.

 P.S.
 Mont‑Sainte‑Anne will be hosting the 2019 World Championships.
 Mark your calendar!